framps/raspiBackup/scripts/README.md

 3. inspectSystem - Collects various system information

-4. isSuüpportedEnvironment - Checks whether the environment is supported by raspiBackup
+4. isSupportedEnvironment - Checks whether the environment is supported by raspiBackup

 5. raspiBackupDownloadFromGit.sh - Convenient helper to download latest code from raspiBackup repository and  any branch.
 Useful to quickly download any fix or enhancement provided in a dedicated branch.